SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 cd /scratch/$MOI
 {% endhighlight %}

-- ... before merging gtf files obtained by stringtie, we have to recovery annotations in order to see gene name in gtf files.
+- Before merging gtf files obtained by stringtie, we have to recovery annotations in order to see gene name in gtf files.
 Stringtie annotate transcrips using gene id 'MSTRG.1' nomenclature .
 See https://github.com/gpertea/stringtie/issues/179

 {% highlight bash %}
 module load system/python/3.6.5